 For this post I found data on Statistics Canada, which is a governmental website that provides access to data on various topics within Canada.
 The website includes spatial data for creating maps and variable data for creating tables.
 To start you need to get a spatial file.
 I decided to get data for Provincial regions within Canada.
-To download the Provincial Regions shapefille go HERE.
-Click on the link "ger_000b11a…."
+To download the Provincial Regions shapefile to the Provincial Region Page and click on the link "ger_000b11a…."

 After you download the shapefile import it into Cartographica by choosing File > Import Vector Data.

-To download basic population data on Canadian provinces and territories click HERE In the webpage click on the first "CSV (comma-separated values)" link to download the data.
+To download basic population data on Canadian provinces and territories go to the population data page and click on the first "CSV (comma-separated values)" link to download the data.

 Open the data in a spreadsheet application.
 The data are downloaded with additional information that is not needed for creating maps in Cartographica.
 To clean the data delete the second row, which contains data on all of Canada and delete any row below row 16.
 Once you have deleted the extra information save the file as Canada_Prov